-Because the essence and focus of tango is the embrace, the only focus on one’s feet is in terms of where to take the next step.
+Because the essence and focus of tango is the embrace the only focus on the feet is in terms of the direction of the dance (see ).
 What the feet do is purely functional.
 In social tango the action of the feet has no aesthetic value to the dancers, and so all foot movement is purely functional** The function of feet in social tango is merely to move from A to B efficiently and with elegance.
 All of the so-called adornments, firuletes or decorations such as tapping, drawing, pointing the toe upwards, sliding the foot up the leg, bringing feet together at the end of every step, keeping feet parallel to each other belong to choreographed or semi-choreographed styles of tango and tend to interfere with efficient movement.

 The walk should be elegant and natural.
 That means we walk elegantly in a straight line.
 The feet are naturally slightly turned out at about 20 to 30 degrees angle.
 When we change direction the angle of the feet to each other will vary as needed.
 Sometimes the foot with which we are stepping will point in the direction of the turn.

 A step is initiated with the breaking at the knee.
 In order to do this we will have to lift the heel of the foot with the toe of the foot staying in contact with the floor.
 We then slide the foot in the direction of the step before shifting weight onto that foot.
 The toe of the stepping foot maintains light contact with the floor throughout the step, sliding along the floor (except in stops, see next section).
 There is no particular need to bring your feet together at the end of the step unless it feels natural to do so.